Anema nummularium var. notarisii (A. Massal.) Zanfr.

 Distribution: N - Ven, TAA, Piem, Lig.
 C- Tosc.
 S - Camp, Pugl.

 Description: Thallus squamulose-umbilicate, homoiomerous, slightly gelatinous when wet, 0.2-0.4 mm thick, in section with a loosely reticulate network of thin hyphae enclosing groups of cyanobacterial cells.
 Squamules black, epruinose, dispersed to crowded, closely attached, 3-6 mm wide, button-like, epruinose, not isidiate, attached by a central, compact bundle of rhizohyphae, with an indistinctly lobulate margin, the lobules short, contiguous, smooth, slightly convex, rounded at apex.
 Apothecia pycnoascocarps, 2-3 per squamule, at first immersed and urceolate but soon expanded and clearly lecanorine, 0.3-1(-1.5) mm across, with a dark reddish brown, concave to flat disc, and a thick, usually smooth thalline margin.
 Proper exciple poorly developed; epithecium brownish orange; hymenium colourless, the hymenial gel I+ blue, paraphyses moniliform, the upper cell clearly swollen; hypothecium yellowish.
-Asci 8-spored, cylindrical-clavate, thin-walled, with an amyloid external apical cap.
+Asci 8-spored, broadly clavate, thin-walled, with a distinct amyloid outer cap, but no apical dome, Peccania-type.
 Ascospores 1-celled, hyaline broadly ellipsoid to ellipsoid, 7-15 x 4-10(-12) µm, the wall 1-2 µm thick.
 Pycnidia immersed, globose, unilocular.
 Conidia hyaline, ellipsoid, 3-4 x 0.5-1.5 µm.
 Photobiont cyanobacterial, chroococcoid, of a few 8-13 µm wide cells often penetrated by haustoria and surrounded by a gelatinous sheath which is colourless in inner parts, yellowish brown near the thallus surface.
 Spot tests: all negative.
 Chemistry: without lichen substances.

 Note: on steeply inclined surfaces of limestone and dolomite with periodical water seepage after rain, below the montane belt.
 It was considered by Henssen & Jorgensen (1990) as a good species, but according to Moreno & Egea (1992) a study of some populations showed that it is just part of the variation of A. nummularium.